 As we stated earlier, there is no shortage of people selling tour packages in Hikkaduwa.
 Taking a safari to Yala National Park or a trip to Galle makes logistic sense if you really want to home base in Hikkaduwa, but the hotel prices seem to be less that way, so it might make more sense to city-hop down the coast.

-We saw longer trips to Dambulla, Sigiriya, even Polonnaruwa that are a very long drive in and minimal time there during the hottest and busiest time of the day to enjoy the activity.
+We saw longer trips to Dambulla, Sigiriya, Pidurangala, even Polonnaruwa that are a very long drive in and minimal time there during the hottest and busiest time of the day to enjoy the activity.
 The long distance definitely warrants a city move to really enjoy what the interior offers.
 If you have time, consider traveling Sri Lanka’s scenic train route from Colombo to Kandy to Ella.
-It’s supposed to be an amazing journey.
-For more advice and reccomendations to help you get around Sri Lanka, check out this guide to public transport.
+Our friends say the train ride to Kandy was the best part of their Sri Lanka itinerary.
+For more advice and recommendations to help you get around Sri Lanka, check out this guide to public transport.

 Pro Tip: Plan your overnight stays to minimize the drive on day trips